fsharp/fsharp/README.md

 can be a bit invasive to the work flow, so it's normally better to do the actual compilation from the command line, see above.

+Historically it is difficult to edit the compiler with Xamarin Studio or MonoDevelop because of bugs in loading the hand-edited project files and targets used in the F# compiler build.
+These are generally in the process of being fixed, your mileage will vary.

 ### Running Compiler and Library tests

 #### On Linux